Examination Board: AQA

 What will be expected of me?

 You will be expected to actively participate in practical work, group discussions and research.
 You will need to learn many key scientific terms and make reference to them when answering questions.
 An inquisitive mind and attention to detail are good scientific qualities.
 You will need to be thorough in your investigative work and have an active mind to provide detailed explanations of concepts.

 You will develop research skills, listening skills and analytical skills.
 You will become confident in carrying out investigative work and accurately recording and presenting your findings.
 You will learn to work as part of a group and to consider the views and opinions of other students.
 You will be able to present an informed view of topical scientific issues and develop the ability to view the issues from both sides before coming to a conclusion.
 You will need to analyse scientific data and explain this linking to current scientific theory.

 How will I be assessed?

-Over the course of two years, you will expected to complete seven required practicals in your Biology, Chemistry and Physics lessons.
+Over the course of two years you will expected to complete seven required practicals in your biology, chemistry and physics lessons.
 Your knowledge, skills and understanding of these practicals will be assessed in your written examination papers.
-Students will sit six examination papers at the end of Year 11.
-Three examinations (one in Biology, Chemistry and Physics) will count towards your first GCSE and three examinations (one in Biology, Chemistry and Physics) will count towards your second GCSE.
-Each paper will be for 1 hour 15 minutes.
-Questions will be a mixture of multiple choice, structured, closed short answer and open response.
+Students will sit six examination papers at the end of Year 11, two in biology, two in chemistry and two in physics.
+The length of each examination paper is 1 hour 15 minutes.
+With questions being a mixture of multiple choice, structured, closed short answer and open response.

 Where will this qualification lead me?

-Students completing the course will receive 2 GCSEs in Science.
-You will be able to undertake further study at A Level and continue into University or employment.
-The skills acquired in science apply to many careers including Engineering, Life Sciences, Forensic investigation, Biomedical Research, Veterinary Sciences.
+Students completing the course will receive 2 GCSEs in Combined Science.
+You will be able to undertake further study at A-Level and continue onto university or employment.
+The skills acquired in science apply to many careers including engineering, life sciences, forensic investigation, biomedical research and veterinary sciences.